Vermont Laws on Service Dogs and Emotional Support Animals

 • restaurants and other places that serve food and drink

-• gyms, bowling alleys, parks, zoos, and other places of exercise or recreation, and
+• places of exercise or recreation, such as gyms and parks, and

-Under the ADA, a public accommodation may not ask you questions about your disability or demand to see certification, identification, or other proof of your animal's training or status.
-An establishment may ask you only whether your dog is a service animal and what tasks it performs for you.
+Under the ADA, a public accommodation can't ask you about your disability or demand to see certification, identification, or other proof of your animal's training or status as a service animal.
+An establishment can only ask whether your dog is a service animal and what tasks it performs for you.
+(28 CFR § 35.136(f).)

 The ADA prohibits public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+(28 C.F.R. § 36.302(c)(8).)
+However, you might have to pay for any damage your animal causes.

-Vermont's unfair housing practices law prohibits discrimination in the sale or renting of property based on the renter or purchaser's use of specially trained animals.
-Landlords may not charge an additional security deposit.
+Vermont's unfair housing practices law prohibits landlords from discriminating in renting out property, based on the renter's use of specially trained animals.
+(Vt.
+Stat.
+Tit.
+9, § 4503.)
+Landlords can't charge an additional security deposit for your service animal.

-In addition, the federal Fair Housing Act prohibits discrimination in housing accommodations against those who use service animals.
-You must be allowed full and equal access to all housing facilities, and may not be charged extra for having a service animal (although you may have to pay for damage your animal causes).
-If your lease or rental agreement includes a "no pets" provision, it does not apply to your service animal.
+Under the federal Fair Housing Act (FHA), people with disabilities must be allowed full and equal access to all housing facilities.
+The FHA prohibits discrimination in housing against those who use "assistance animals" and bars housing providers from charging you extra for having an assistance animal (although you might have to pay for damage your animal causes).
+If your lease or rental agreement includes a "no pets" provision, it doesn't apply to your assistance animal.

-Pursuant to the federal Fair Housing Act, housing facilities must allow service dogs and emotional support animals, if necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
-To fall under this provision, you must have a disability and your animal must work, perform tasks or services, or alleviate the emotional effects of your disability in order to qualify.
-(For more information, see the Department of Housing and Urban Development's guidance on service animals.)
+Under the FHA, "assistance animals" includes both service dogs and emotional support animals.
+So, housing facilities must allow ESAs and service animals, if necessary for someone with a disability to have an equal opportunity to use and enjoy the home.
+To qualify under this provision, you must have a disability, and your animal must work, perform tasks or services, or alleviate the emotional effects of your disability.

 Boost Your Chance of Being Approved